MoneyFox/MoneyFox/README.md

 ## Money Fox
-A way to make budgeting easy.
-A basic idea for the community, made even better by the community.
+A basic idea to make budgeting easy - for the community, made even better by the community.

 | Platform        | Build Status           |
 | ------------- |-------------|